-Responsibilities of the Board of Directors
+Responsibilities of the Board of DirectorsThe Board of Directors is responsible for the organization and administration of the company and the Group in accordance with the Swedish Companies

-The Board of Directors is responsible for the organization and administration of the company and the Group in accordance with the Swedish Companies Act and also appoints the President and CEO, the Audit Committee and the Remuneration Committee.
+Group in accordance with the Swedish Companies Act and also appoints the President and CEO, the Audit Committee and the Remuneration Committee.
+In addition, the Board of Directors determines the

-In addition, the Board of Directors determines the President and CEO's salary and other remuneration.
+President and CEO's salary and other remuneration.
 The Board meets a minimum of six times annually.
-The Group's auditors participate in the meeting of the Board of Directors that is held in conjunction with the yearly closing of the books.

-The Board of Directors of Securitas AB have approved a number of policies that apply to governance.
-Examples of policies of interest within this context are described on page 43.
+The Board of Directors of Securitas AB has approved a number of policies that apply to governance.
+Examples of such policies are described on page 41.

-The Board ensures the quality of financial reporting through Group Policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority, which is further described in the enterprise risk management and internal control report, beginning on page 38.
-The board has formed a Remuneration Committee (further described below) and an Audit Committee (further described on page 33).
+The Board ensures the quality of financial reporting through Group policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority, which is further described in the enterprise risk management and internal control report, beginning on page 36.
+The Board has formed an Audit Committee (further described on page 30)